Restioson/xtra/BREAKING-CHANGES.md

   implement `Into<KeepRunning>`.
     - *How to upgrade:* implement `Into<KeepRunning>` for all message types used in `attach_stream`.
 To mimic previous behaviour, return `KeepRunning::Yes` in the implementation.
+- `Address` and `WeakAddress` lost their `Sink` implementations.
+They can now be turned into `Sink`s by calling `.into_sink()`.
+    - *How to upgrade:* convert any addresses to be used as sinks into sinks with `.into_sink()`, cloning where necessary.
+- `{Address|MessageChannel}Ext` were removed in favour of inherent implementations,
+    - *How to upgrade:* in most cases, this will not have broken anything.
+If it is directly imported, remove the import.
+      If you need to be generic over weak and strong addresses, be generic over `Address<A, Rc>` where `Rc: RefCounter` for addresses and use `MessageChannel<M>` trait objects.
+- `{Weak}MessageChannel` became traits rather than concrete types.
+In order to use them, simply cast an address to the correct trait object (e.g `&addr as &dyn MessageChannel<M>` or `Box::new(addr)`).
+The `into_channel` and `channel` methods were also removed.
+    - *How to upgrade:* replace `{into_}channel` calls with casts to trait objects, and replace references to the old types with trait objects, boxed if necessary.
+If you were using the `Sink` implementations of these types, first create an `AddressSink` through `.into_sink()`, and then cast it to a `MessageSink` trait object.
+- `Address::into_downgraded` was removed.
+This did nothing different to `downgrade`, except dropping the address after the call.
+    - *How to upgrade:* Simply call `Address::downgrade`, dropping the strong address afterwards if needed.

 ## 0.4.0